gleam-lang/website/cheatsheets/gleam-for-python-users.md

 ### Python

 In Python, you can define functions with the `def` keyword.
-In that case, the `return` keyword is mandatory.
+In that case, you have to use the `return` keyword to return a value other than `None`.

 ```python
 def sum(x, y):